 The 17th gets back on track.
 The hole heads uphill and legs right.
 Its a bit naughty to have a fairway sloping blindly to a water hazard, but the fine approach and green make up for this shortcoming.
 The green is kidney shaped with a false front leading to a large depression on the right of the green.

 The round ends as it began, with an intimidating par 3.
 As is the case with most of the holes, the green is very interesting; a side by side two tier affair complimented with various knuckles and knobs.
-The marshy area in front of the green has been removed and the club is in the process of removing the water rear left of the green.
-Before and after.
+The marshy area in front of the green and water rear left has been removed.

 Rear of the green.

 I think it rather obvious that I am impressed with the Stranahan Course.
 The greens alone are worth a visit and I think one of the best sets I have seen in England.
 Adrian Stiff tried to build as fun a course as he could given his limited 70ish acres and in the main I believe he was successful.
 I would like to see more feature bunkering and less rote mounding around the greens, but that is down to personal opinion.
 I have a lot of time for the Stranahan as it ticks an awful lot of boxes and at a price that can't be quibbled with.
 Mr Stiff created a design which is both bold and sensible, not unlike Lederach near Philadelphia, a course I greatly admire.
-If anyone is in the Bristol area looking for a game they should include the Stranahan on their short list.
+The only serious issue I have is with the walk back to the house after the round.
+The 18th must be close to a half mile walk to the house.
+Be that as it may, anyone in the Bristol area looking for a game should include the Stranahan on their short list.
 The club has also added hotel rooms to the clubhouse which makes a stop-over to from London/Heathrow an attractive option.
 Finally, for those interested in golf history, the walls of the house are an explosion of golf memorabilia which is highly attractive and of great interest.
-2019
+The Stranahan definitely makes my Nifty 50.
+2023

 Ciao